What is your name and your current occupation?

 Is there any advice you can give for an aspiring animation student or artist trying to break into the business?

-No advice.
-But I would like to say that no one is born to be an animator.
-If you check the history of great animator, you will see the troubles they faced during their career.
-So if you wanted to be an animator, work hard, stay motivated.
-NEVER GIVE UP!
+I would like to say that no one is born to be an animator.
+If you check the history of great animators, you will see the troubles they faced during their career.
+And their passion and dedication helped them to achieve what they achieved.
+So if you wanted to be an animator, work hard, stay focused and motivated.
+And I think perseverance is the key.